dombrant/100-days-of-code/r1-log.md

 ### R1D55 (February 27th, 2018)
 I got a lot of the structure set up for my portfolio.
 I also got all of the potential banner images desinged.
 Looking forward to getting into the coding soon.

+### R1D56 (February 28th, 2018)
+Today I got a couple of snippets set up in Atom and Sublime.
+One for declaring a basic HTML document, and another for my custom CSS reset.
+I also got my portfolio page with a banner image set up.
+Next up, I'll be designing the header.